HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Description: Course ID.
 Stored as int(10) in the database

 - Output: $coursecode
-   - Type: String
+   - Type: string
    - Description: Course code.
 Stored as varchar(45) in the database

 - Output: $vers
-   - Type: String
+   - Type: string
    - Description: Course version.
 Stored as varchar(8) in the database

 - Output: $versname
-   - Type: String
+   - Type: string
    - Description: Name of the course version.
 Stored as varchar(45) in the database

 - Output: $coursename
-   - Type: String
+   - Type: string
    - Description: Course name.
 Stored as varchar(80) in the database

 - Output: $coursenamealt
-   - Type: String
+   - Type: string
    - Description: Alternative course name.
 Stored as varchar(45) in the database

 - Output: $startdate
-   - Type: String
+   - Type: string
    - Description: Start date of course version.
 Stored as datetime in the database

 - Output: $enddate
-   - Type: String
+   - Type: string
    - Description: End date of course version.
 Stored as datetime in the database

 - Output: $motd
-   - Type: String
+   - Type: string
    - Description: Message of the day for the course version.
 Stored as varchar(50) in the database

 ## Examples of Use
--
+`SELECT cid,coursecode,vers,versname,coursename,coursenamealt,startdate,enddate,motd FROM vers`

 ### Microservices Used
 - getUid_ms.php